Injured Archer ruled out, MI name Chris Jordan as replacement | Sports-Games

 Archer, who was picked by five-time champions MI for Rs 8 crore in the auction, has played just five games this season and taken two wickets.
 He has been out of international cricket for close to two years due to a back injury and didn't feature in IPL last year.

-Archer's recovery and fitness will be monitored by England and Wales cricket Board (ECB) as he returns home to focus on his rehabilitation.
+Archer's recovery and fitness will be monitored by the England and Wales Cricket Board (ECB) as he returns home to focus on his rehabilitation.

+''Archer has been recovering from right elbow surgery.
+However, pushing through the discomfort whilst recently playing, hoping it will settle, has proven challenging,'' ECB said in a statement.

 The 34-year-old, who has represented England in 87 T20Is and has taken 96 wickets, had joined the MI camp in April end.